 Contact a determined Maryland attorney for wrongful termination representation

 Serving clients in Maryland and Washington, D.C., The Law Office of Christopher J. Smith, LLC represents businesses and employees in disputes over alleged wrongful termination.
 Call 301-760-7460 or contact me online to schedule a free consultation.
-My Rockville office stands ready to represent you in your employment matter.
+My Gaithersburg office stands ready to represent you in your employment matter.